ProfSynapse/claudesidian-mcp/README.md

 - Each vault runs its own server process, which uses system resources
 - Each vault maintains isolated settings and configurations
 - Tools can only access files within their respective vault
-- The vault name is sanitized by converting to lowercase and replacing spaces/special characters with hyphens

-### Troubleshooting Multi-Vault Setup

-- Verify each vault has a unique server identifier in the configuration
-- Check that the paths to connector.js are correct for each vault
-- Ensure IPC paths don't conflict
-- If experiencing issues, check the plugin logs for each vault

 ## Automatic Embedding Strategies